nguybr/Junk-Tag-Removal/README.md

 - Simple interface
 - Replaces b tags with strong tags
 - Replaces i tags with emphasis tags
+- Button to check all HTML elements to remove
 - 'Copy to Clipboard' button

   ---